 It is intended to maintain P&R fares at their current level.
-As Lumiere will be taking place during 2017/18, we will expect to see an increase in income as a result of this popular four day event.
+As Lumiere took place during 2017/18, we will expect to see a slight decrease in income for 2018/19.

 Expenditure will increase slightly as contract prices and bills rise in line with inflation.